-Research on marketplace discrimination has explored how poverty, race, religion, gender, sexuality, and disability have resulted in consumers not receiving 'equal treatment for equal dollars' (Williams and Henderson, 2012, p174).
-For example a range of studies have highlighted that poor consumers routinely pay more, especially for food, as a result of their geographical location (Bell and Burlin, 1993; Chung and Myers, 1999).
-One key reason for this is the lack of larger supermarkets with lower prices in poorer neighbourhoods, residents are therefore often forced to shop in smaller more expensive neighbourhood stores.
+Research on marketplace discrimination has explored how poverty, race, religion, gender, sexuality and disability have resulted in consumers not receiving "equal treatment for equal dollars" (Williams and Henderson, 2012, p.
+174).
+For example, a range of studies have highlighted that poor consumers routinely pay more, especially for food, as a result of their geographical location (Bell and Burlin, 1993; Chung and Myers, 1999).
+One key reason for this is the lack of larger supermarkets with lower prices in poorer neighbourhoods; therefore, residents are often forced to shop in smaller, more expensive neighbourhood stores.
 Hill's (2002, 2005, 2015) work in particular highlights the marketplace injustice faced by those living in poverty.
-His work shows that the behaviours, actions and underlying beliefs of those in poverty often differ very markedly from affluent citizens due to the restrictions they face in their everyday lives.
+His work shows that the behaviours, actions and underlying beliefs of those in poverty often differ very markedly from affluent citizens because of the restrictions they face in their everyday lives.
 Still those in more affluent contexts have only a very basic understanding of poverty based largely on skewed views from the media.
-A study which compares materialism between two groups of young people highlights the irony that poor youths may actually rely on the marketplace much more heavily than their more affluent counterparts who live in communities that allow for other ways of increasing self-efficacy and self-esteem (Chaplin, Hill and John, 2014).
+A study which compares materialism between two groups of young people highlights the irony that poor youths may actually rely on the marketplace much more heavily than their more affluent counterparts who live in communities that allow for other ways of increasing self-efficacy and self-esteem (Chaplin et al., 2014).

-Studies have also explored the exclusion of consumers from the marketplace due to race or religion.
-Recent work has been at pains to highlight the marginalization of Islamic voices (Jafari and Sandikci, 2016) and non-Western voices more generally from debates surrounding the processes and practices of marketing (Jafari and Goulding, 2008).
-However, forms of marketplace inclusion can be just as problematic and concerns also abound regarding the commodification of religious and cultural forms.
+Studies have also explored the exclusion of consumers from the marketplace because of race or religion.
+Recent work has been at pains to highlight the marginalisation of Islamic voices (Jafari and Sandikci, 2016) and non-Western voices more generally from debates surrounding the processes and practices of marketing (Jafari and Goulding, 2008).
+However, forms of marketplace inclusion can be just as problematic as marketplace exclusion and concerns also abound regarding the commodification of religious and cultural forms:

-'The mediation of Islamic knowledge, practices, and identities through increasingly commodified cultural forms and spaces does not merely embody a liberal marketplace.
-Liaising marketing, good life, cultural, and Islamic may be a dangerous liaison articulating an important discursive function related to the production of profits, ideology, power, and identity, besides giving an active cultural voice to Muslim consumers.'
-(Süerdem, 2013)
+The mediation of Islamic knowledge, practices, and identities through increasingly commodified cultural forms and spaces does not merely embody a liberal marketplace.
+Liaising marketing, good life, cultural, and Islamic may be a dangerous liaison articulating an important discursive function related to the production of profits, ideology, power, and identity, besides giving an active cultural voice to Muslim consumers.
+(Süerdem, 2013, p.
+486)

-Finally, the body itself is often the site for discrimination whether along the lines of sexuality (Kates, 1999; Walters and Moore, 2002), body image (Scaraboto and Fischer, 2013) or disability (Kaufmann-Scarborough, 2000; Goodrich and Ramsey, 2012; Pavia and Mason, 2012; Nau, Derbaix and Thevenot, 2016).
-These studies highlight in some cases the physical exclusion of consumers from the marketplace through poor retail design and failure to interpret policy adequately.
-But consumers are also excluded symbolically either through a failure to embrace diversity and/or a mis-representation of diversity.
+Finally, the body itself is often the site for discrimination whether along the lines of sexuality (Kates, 1999; Walters and Moore, 2002), body image (Scaraboto and Fischer, 2013) or disability (Kaufman-Scarborough, 2000; Goodrich and Ramsey, 2012; Pavia and Mason, 2012; Nau et al., 2016).
+These studies highlight, in some cases, the physical exclusion of consumers from the marketplace through poor retail design and failure to interpret policy adequately.
+But consumers are also excluded symbolically either through a failure to embrace diversity and/or a misrepresentation of diversity.
 This latter form of exclusion functions at the level of identity and often results in stigmatisations of individuals and groups.

-Although the above studies are not exhaustive, taken as a whole they begin to exemplify the range of ways in which the marketplace can exclude, misrepresent and discriminate against individuals and groups.
+Although the above-mentioned studies are not exhaustive, taken as a whole, they begin to exemplify the range of ways in which the marketplace can exclude, misrepresent and discriminate against individuals and groups.
 However, just as important for an understanding of marketplace exclusion are the mechanics of this process.
-Recent work has attempted to look 'Inside Marketing' (Zwick and Cayla, 2011) to explore in essence the political economy of marketing, in particular the ways in which the consumer is governed through marketing practices and devices.
-These devices are numerous but ones which have received the most attention are segmentation and profiling, digital marketing and advertising.
+Recent work has attempted to look "Inside Marketing" (Zwick and Cayla, 2011) to explore in essence the political economy of marketing, in particular, the ways in which the consumer is governed through marketing practices and devices.
+These devices are numerous, but the ones which have received the most attention are segmentation and profiling, digital marketing and advertising.